Oluwatobi-Aliu/Shop-api/README.md

 - Generic E-commerce site features

 ## Setup
-What are the project requirements/dependencies?
-Where are they listed?
-A requirements.txt or a Pipfile.lock file perhaps?
-Where is it located?
 ### Project Requirements
 + You should have the aforementioned versions of Node and MongoDB for optimal performance.
 + You may need to signup for Stripe as the api-key used for this project is not included in the files.
 + The dependencies for this project are listed in the package.json file

-Proceed to describe how to install / setup one's local environment / get started with the project.
 ### Run the Project
 + Download the source code and unzip or use "git clone"
 + navigate to the project's directory